strimzi/proposals/000-mm2-connector-offsets-support.md

 ### Resetting offsets

 To reset connector offsets the user will annotate the KafkaMirrorMaker2 resource with the new annotation `strimzi.io/connector-offsets` set to `reset`, and the `strimzi.io/mirrormaker-connector` annotation.
-When the operator observes these annotations it will use the DELETE /connectors/{connector}/offsets endpoint to reset all offsets for the connector(s).
+When the operator observes these annotations it will use the DELETE /connectors/{connector}/offsets endpoint to reset all offsets for the connector.

-Since the operator reconciles connectors one-by-one, after each delete operation the operator will update the `strimzi.io/mirrormaker-connector` annotation to remove the connector it has just reset offsets for.
-Once all delete operations are complete the operator will then remove both the `strimzi.io/mirrormaker-connector` and `strimzi.io/connector-offsets` annotations from the KafkaMirrorMaker2 CR.
+Once the delete operation is complete the operator will then remove both the `strimzi.io/mirrormaker-connector` and `strimzi.io/connector-offsets` annotations from the KafkaMirrorMaker2 CR.
-This will make it easier to recover from errors.

 If the request to the Connect API fails the operator will add a condition to the KafkaMirrorMaker2 CR status with a warning message that includes the response from the API, e.g.
   ```yaml